Access and Policies

 The researcher is responsible for securing the permission of both the Special Collection Department and the author/copyright holder before publishing or reproducing in any material for which University of California, Davis has physical ownership.
 If the researcher wishes to publish material from the department’s holdings, he/she will need to fill out a UCD Special Collections Department Permission to Publish Form, and they must secure the author’s/copyright holder’s permission or otherwise satisfied the requirements of copyright law.

-Researchers publishing texts or facsimiles from our holdings should cite Special Collections Department, University Library, University of California, Davis.
+Researchers publishing texts or facsimiles from our holdings should cite Special Collections Department, UC Davis Library.
 As soon as the work is published, the researcher is requested to provide the Special Collections Department with a copy of any publication (excepting dissertations and theses) that relies heavily on the department’s holdings.

 It is policy of the Special Collections Department of the University of California, Davis University Library to not collect personal and private information, as defined below.
 However, in large unexamined collections and unprocessed boxes of materials personal and private information may exist.